-Agriculture, Vulnerability and Adaptation (AVA): A methodology for measuring the vulnerability of the agriculture sector
+PROJECT: Agriculture, Vulnerability and Adaptation (AVA) – A methodology for measuring the vulnerability of the agriculture sector

 Project Reference: TALA-0009

-Overview: Economic sectors that foresee and prepare for climate change will be more competitive.
-Taking measures in the present to prepare and adapt to a changing climate will be much more cost effective than waiting to execute emergency measures.
-Additionally, adaptative measures will offer a range of opportunities and possibilities for growth.
+Economic sectors that plan and prepare for climate change will be more competitive.
+Taking present measures to prepare and adapt to a changing climate is much more cost effective than waiting to execute emergency measures.
+Additionally, adaptive measures can offer a range of opportunities and possibilities for growth.
 The agricultural sector is no exception to this assertion.
 It is imperative to incorporate climate change in decision-making and planning in any consideration of development and rural poverty reduction.
 Risk assessment and adaptation to climate change is crucial in the design and implementation of agricultural policies.

-To promote the technical and scientific conditions necessary to assure the adaptability and longevity of the most important agricultural value chains in the Upper Basin of the Cauca River, based on short, medium and long term climate forecasts.
+The objective of the project was to promote the technical and scientific conditions necessary to assure the adaptability and longevity of the most important agricultural value chains in the upper basin of the Cauca River, based on short, medium and long term climate forecasts.

-- To develop indicators and methodology to analyze the vulnerability of the agricultural sector in the Upper Basin of the Cauca River through participatory activities involving institutions, trade associations and communities.
+- To develop indicators and methodology to analyse the vulnerability of the agricultural sector in the Upper Basin of the Cauca River through participatory activities involving institutions, trade associations and communities.